Best movies on Amazon Prime Video to watch now (October 2020) - TheNewsTrace

 The Imitation Recreation (2014)

-Headhunters director Morten Tyldum right here takes on the necessary story of Alan Turing (Benedict Cumberbatch), the genius cryptographer who cracked the notorious Enigma code through the Second World Warfare.
-Watch on Amazon Prime Video
+Headhunters director Morten Tyldum right here takes on the vital story of Alan Turing (Benedict Cumberbatch), the genius cryptographer who cracked the notorious Enigma code throughout the Second World Battle.
+Watch The Imitation Recreation on Amazon Prime Video

 Manchester by the Sea (2016)